Causal Inference under Network Interference with Noise: Discussion

 \end{theorem} Then, we can construct regularity conditions for the average causal effect estimators to be consistent.
 Similarly, one can quantify biases and variances of standard estimators in noisy networks and develop a general framework for estimation of true average causal effects.
 These require additional work due to the complexities of formulas for exposure probabilities.

 Our choice to work with independent network noise is both natural and motivated by convenience.
-A precise characterization of the dependency is typically problem-specific and hence a topic for further investigation.
+A precise characterization of the noise dependency would be needed to extend our work, but is typically problem-specific and hence a topic for further investigation.